 Thanks to NOFA-VT and generous donations from community members, Full-Season, Summer, and Fall Shares are available at a reduced cost to limited-income Vermont families.

 Early-Bird Rewards are our way of saying thank you for supporting the farm early in the season when we need to buy seeds and equipment but have limited income.
-If you sign up and pay for a full-season or a summer share before March 1, you have two early-bird options to choose from:
+If you sign up and pay for a full-season or a summer share by February 28, you have two early-bird options to choose from:

 EARLY-BIRD DISCOUNT: Pay in full when you order and receive a discount of $15-$27.